alexiaales/SpotitPy/README.md

 ### Prerequisites
- To use this software  you need to have python >= 3.8 .
+ To use this software  you need to have Python >= 3.8 .

 * mxnet_mkl
 * pyqtgraph